 Questions in the Exit Exam will inquire about experiences related to the university’s public affairs mission and plans after graduation.

 Feedback on students' experience at Missouri State is essential.
 Student responses to the University Exit Exam are evaluated by university committees as well as individual colleges and departments.
 Results of these evaluations and student thoughts inform instruction and planning decisions across the entire university.
-This feedback is kept confidential and compiled in an aggregated form to protect your personal information.

 The University Exit Exam is used to assess student learning in general education and is a Key Performance Indicator.
 Missouri State also uses the information to assess how much student learning relates to the university’s statewide mission in public affairs.

 Missouri State University is committed to providing an accessible and supportive environment for students with disabilities.
 Our office works collaboratively with other offices on campus to ensure that students are provided with appropriate accommodations to fulfill the University Exit Exam graduation requirement.
 Students requesting academic accommodations for a disability are responsible for notifying the University of their disability and their request for accommodations.

 - To initiate a request for academic accommodations, students must contact the Disability Resource Center, Meyer Library 111, 417-836-4192 (voice) or 417-836-6792 (TTY), DRC@MissouriState.edu.